Featured Cases

 Date: June 2021

-Client hired Parton Law, who used the threat of litigation and understanding of publicly traded company’s need to satisfy all startup company’s debtholders to enforce Parton Law’s Client’s rights.
-Without a lawsuit being filed, Parton Law’s Client received a lump sum payment, stock in the publicly traded company, and a future valuable contract with publicly traded company.
+Client hired Parton Law, who used the threat of litigation and understanding of a publicly traded company’s need to satisfy all startup company’s debtholders to enforce Parton Law’s Client’s rights.
+Without a lawsuit being filed, Parton Law’s Client received a lump sum payment, stock in the publicly-traded company, and a future valuable contract with publicly-traded company.

 Date: February 2021